3 Ways to Use Conversion Analysis on Your Website

 1. Remove friction in the signup flow.

-Unbounce defines friction as “the psychological resistance that your visitors experience when trying to complete an action.”
+as “the psychological resistance that your visitors experience when trying to complete an action.”
 It’s your job to lessen that resistance by making the signup as simple and easy as possible.
 Some of that involves making sure the page design elements are clear and understandable, not overwhelming and busy.
 Additionally, don’t ask the user to fill in form fields unless they are absolutely necessary.
 If you only need an email address, don’t ask for their name, company, job title, etc. Test each iteration and see which increases your conversion rate.

 2. Test different messages.

 How you frame your call to action can have a big impact on whether users see the value of participating.
-If you want people to download an ebook, frame the ebook’s content in several ways and use A/B testing to see which message resonates the most.
+If you want people to download an ebook, frame the ebook’s content in several ways and use to see which message resonates the most.
 The same goes for the messaging for free trial offers.

 3. Compare different platforms.